 Young men face unprecedented challenges in recovery.
 This is amply evident in their presentation.
-Many come into treatment with an array of issues that were once quite rare.
-These include a shortened attention span, issues of identity, and a generalized apathy.
+Many come into men’s addiction treatment with an array of issues that were once quite rare.
+These include a shortened attention span, issues of identity, and generalized apathy.
 Some observers describe it as a loss of social intelligence.

 These changes have caught the attention of several researchers, most notably Dr. Philip Zimbardo, emeritus professor of psychology at Stanford University.
 Zimbardo detailed his findings in his book, Man, Interrupted.
 Zimbardo believes that the “failure to thrive” that we see in many young men is due to several factors, including digital gaming, digital pornography, and stimulant medication.

 Gaming is an extremely popular and overwhelmingly male pastime.
-It is not uncommon for young men to play for five of six hour stretches, or even longer.
+It is not uncommon for young men to play for five or six hour stretches, or even longer.
 Gaming addiction is a very real phenomenon.
 Digital games stimulate the production of dopamine and activate the same neural pathways that are implicated in the abuse of cocaine or crystal meth.

 Digital pornography is even more problematic.
 Where alcoholism progresses in terms of the amount of alcohol consumed, porn progresses via novelty.
 This means the porn addict’s taste in pornography grows more extreme as the addiction progresses.
 The consequences of digital porn addiction are startling.
 Rates of sexual dysfunction in young men have skyrocketed; many report that they are not even aroused by conventional sexual behavior.
 Others complain of shyness, of an inability to initiate conversation.